mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 ```

 # Reformatting the Directory and File Name Structure
-We can see that the `exiftool` command read in the file names in the format `./directoryname/filename`.
-I need to split out that directory name and the component files.
-We can do it using the `separate` function from the `tidyr` package.
+The `exiftool` command read in the file names in the format `./directoryname/filename`.
+I needed to split out that directory name and the component files.
+After trying `strsplit` and its `stringr` cousins, I found that it was easiest to do this using the `separate` function from the `tidyr` package.

 ```r
 photos <- photos %>% separate(SourceFile, c("dot", "dname", "fname"), sep = "/", remove = TRUE)